alphagov/govuk-frontend/README.md

 For full details on how to tell us about vulnerabilities, [see our security policy](https://github.com/alphagov/govuk-frontend/security/policy).

+The govuk-frontend repository is public.
+We do not monitor it outside of office hours (10am to 4pm).
+To learn how to report inappropriate content, see [GitHub's page on reporting abuse or spam](https://docs.github.com/en/communities/maintaining-your-safety-on-github/reporting-abuse-or-spam).
+If you're not sure whether some content is appropriate, check it against our [code of conduct](https://github.com/alphagov/govuk-frontend/blob/main/CODE_OF_CONDUCT.md).

 ## Licence

 Unless stated otherwise, the codebase is released under the MIT License.
 This